-The filter coefficients a_i are found by solving the system $\mathbf{Ra} = \mathbf{r}$.
-What the Levinson-Durbin algorithm does here is making the solution to the problem $O(N^2)$ instead of $O(N^3)$ by exploiting the fact that matrix \mathbf{R} is toeplitz hermitian.
+Because R is toeplitz hermitian, the Levinson-Durbin algorithm can be used, making the solution to the problem $O(N^2)$ instead of $O(N^3)$.
 Also, it can be proven that all the roots of A(z) are within the unit circle, which means that 1/A(z) is always stable.
 This is in theory; in practice because of finite precision, there are two commonly used techniques to make sure we have a stable filter.
 First, we multiply R(0) by a number slightly above one (such as 1.0001), which is equivalent to adding noise to the signal.
 Also, we can apply a window to the auto-correlation, which is equivalent to filtering in the frequency domain, reducing sharp resonances.